tlawrence3/Tasmanian-Devil/README.md

 Downlaod anaconda from the website:
 * First install Anaconda with Python 2.7 or Python 3.6:
 	* https://www.anaconda.com/download/
-* Create a conda environment:
+* Create a conda environment and activate it:
 	* https://conda.io/docs/user-guide/tasks/manage-environments.html
-* Then install Gurobi using conda:
+* Then install Gurobi using conda from within the conda environment:
 	* conda install gurobipy
 * Then install a Gurobi academic key from their website usirng grbketkey
 * conda uninstall scipy